A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM

 \subsubsection{Falsification on next version}

 It is of utmost importance that the resilience capabilities do not degrade over time.
 We try to falsify all hypothesis in a version of TTorrent (\href{https://github.com/mpetazzoni/ttorrent/commit/081bab49f7928679217d4fd937456f69b6ab7da2}{1.6}) that is subsequent to the analyzed one, with the same protocol.
-The result is that no hypothesis discovered on version 1.5 are falsified on version 1.6, which means that the resilient try-catch blocks are still capable of handling unanticipated exceptions and keeping the system steady.
+The result is that no hypothesis discovered on version 1.5 is falsified on version 1.6, which means that the resilient try-catch blocks are still capable of handling unanticipated exceptions and keeping the system steady.

-\begin{mdframed}[style=mpdframe,frametitle=Main result of the TTorrent experiment] In a real-world production usage, \chaosmachine identifies $6$ resilient try-catch blocks and $3$ silent ones in the TTorrent client.
+\begin{mdframed} Main result of the TTorrent experiment: In a real-world production usage, \chaosmachine identifies $6$ resilient try-catch blocks and $3$ silent ones in the TTorrent client.
 Each silent try-catch block indicates a potential debug case that would be extremely difficult to fix (no visible behavior, no log can be provided by the user). \chaosmachine precisely detects those silent try-catch blocks and reports them to the developer.
-In subsequent versions, \chaosmachine verifies that the $6$ resilient try-catch blocks remains resilient thanks to falsification experiments. \end{mdframed}
+In subsequent versions, \chaosmachine verifies that the $6$ resilient try-catch blocks remain resilient thanks to falsification experiments. \end{mdframed}